jefffreyli/Club-App/README.md

-A Mobile App for After School Activities
+A mobile app for after school activities.